shopware/developer-portal/README.md

 # Tests

-There are 4 test groups configured in `package.json:scripts`:
+There are a few test groups configured in `package.json:scripts`:

 - `test` - runs e2e vitest (& Playwright) tests in `./__tests__/e2e/` using internal vitest server, allowing partial embeddings